moonblade/Teach-Basics/git/README.md

 1. reuse an old branch, but pull in new chagnes from main branch so that you can still create a merge request without any conflicts

+## 5 - Conflict resolution

+1. Pull the newest content in main
+2. Switch to a new branch called conflict
+3. Change this line - add something here
+4. Push to the branch conflict.
+See what happens